NetCoreTemplates/razor-ssg/MyApp/_pages/creatorkit/install.md

 ```

 If you don't have an existing SMTP Server we recommend using [Amazon SES](https://aws.amazon.com/ses/) as a cost effective
-way to avoid managing your own smtp servers.
+way to avoid managing your own SMTP Servers.

 #### OAuth Providers

 By default CreatorKit is configured to allow Sign In's for authenticated post comments from Facebook, Google, Microsoft
 OAuth Providers during development on its `https://localhost:5002`.

 You'll need to configure OAuth Apps for your production host in order to support OAuth Sign Ins at deployment:

 - Create App for Facebook at https://developers.facebook.com/apps
 - Create App for Google at https://console.developers.google.com/apis/credentials
 - Create App for Microsoft at https://apps.dev.microsoft.com

 You can Add/Remove to this from the list of [supported OAuth Providers](https://docs.servicestack.net/auth#oauth-providers).